atomone-hub/genesis/README.md

 Say when you auto-stake $ATOM1 through this sanctioned mechanism, you get
 $phATOM.
-In order to incentivize the usage of $phATOM, the atomone hub offers a trade that makes $phATOM deflationary: non-atom rewards nor taxes are applied to auto-staked ATOM bonded $phATOM holders, and with the right conversion equation (which adjusts for ATOM inflation) we can construct a perfectly fixed
+In order to incentivize the usage of $phATOM, the atomone hub offers a trade that makes $phATOM deflationary: non-atom rewards nor taxes are applied to auto-staked $ATOM1 bonded $phATOM holders, and with the right conversion equation (which adjusts for $ATOM1 inflation) we can construct a perfectly fixed
 $phATOM supply (say of 1 billion $phATOMs) no matter how many $ATOM1s bond to
 $phATOMs.